Esoterical/voron_canbus/mainboard_flashing.md

 To flash, connect your mainboard to the Pi via USB then put the mainboard into DFU/BOOT mode (your mainboard user manual should have instructions on doing this).

-If your toolhead board uses an STM32 based MCU use [these flashing steps](#stm32-based-boards)
+If your mainboard board uses an STM32 based MCU use [these flashing steps](#stm32-based-boards)

-If your toolhead board uses an RP2040 MCU, use [these flashing steps](#rp2040-based-boards)
+If your mainboard board uses an RP2040 MCU, use [these flashing steps](#rp2040-based-boards)

 ## STM32 based boards